EricDaiMangki/MSc-Dissertation/README.md

 Sentiment Analysis Models: Comparisons of NLP models (TextBlob, VADER) and LLMs (BERT) for sentiment classification.
 Magnitude Prediction: Introduction of stock return classification based on sentiment intensity (small, medium, and large price movements).
 Fine-Tuning: Analysis of how fine-tuning models can affect the performance for financial text data.

+├── data/                      # Folder for storing tweet and stock return data ├── notebooks/                 # Jupyter notebooks with code and analysis ├── README.md                  # Project documentation (this file)